3 min readDeciding to Sell

 The Emotional Side of Selling a Business You Built

-The financial mechanics of a business sale get a lot of attention.
+The financial mechanics of a business sale get all the attention.
 The emotional side gets almost none.

-In our experience, it's often the emotional part that makes a sale easy or hard.
+In our experience, it's usually the emotional part that makes a sale easy or hard.

 What You Built Is Worth Something Beyond the Numbers

-If you've been running your venue for 15 years, you've been present at thousands of people's most important days.
-You've seen couples getting married who got engaged at your venue.
+If you've run your venue for fifteen years, you've been present at thousands of people's most important days.
+You've watched couples marry who got engaged on your property.
 Your staff has become family.
 Your vendors trust you.

-None of that shows up in your P&L. But it's real and selling means letting go of all that you've built.
+None of that shows up on your P&L. But it's real, and selling means letting go of it — not just the building.

 The Identity Question

-A lot of small business owners aren't just running a business but also are the business.
-It's what they talk about at dinner parties, what gives their week structure, what makes them feel useful.
+A lot of owners aren't just running a business.
+They are the business.
+It's what they talk about at dinner, what gives the week its structure, what makes them feel useful.

-Stepping back from that is an identity shift, not just a financial transaction.
-It's worth thinking through before the process starts... not during it, when you're deep in due diligence and the pressure is high.
+Stepping back from that is an identity shift, not just a transaction.
+It deserves real thought before the process starts — not during it, when you're deep in due diligence and the pressure is high.

 What Tends to Help

-**The owners who've had the best experiences selling are usually the ones who knew what they were walking toward, not just what they were walking away from.**
+The owners who have the best experiences selling are the ones who knew what they were walking toward, not just what they were walking away from.

 What does the next chapter look like?
-What's been on the back burner for years that you're genuinely excited to do?
+What's been on the back burner for years that you're actually excited about?
 Is there a project, a cause, a family priority that's been waiting?

 What We Try to Get Right

 At Stonecrest, we try to treat the businesses we acquire with the same care the original owner put into building them.
-We know we're stepping into something that matters to a lot of people (clients, staff, vendors, the broader community).
+We know we're stepping into something that matters to a lot of people — couples, staff, vendors, the broader community.

-We can't promise we'll do everything exactly the way you would.
-But we can promise we'll work harder than anyone to preserve what you've built and continue growing your legacy.
+We can't promise to do everything exactly the way you would.
+We can promise to work harder than anyone to preserve what you built and keep it growing.